 This innovative approach involves the community in problem solving, crime fighting, and prevention.
 Working in partnership with police and other city employees, community members will be invited to engage directly in the process of targeting, preventing, deterring, reducing, and combating crime.
 We are all stakeholders in this community and together we can achieve significant progress in preventing and reducing crime.

-To facilitate this project, the Police Department has established five areas of command, referred to as sectors.
-Each sector is lead by a Sector Lieutenant who is responsible for all law enforcement efforts in his/her sector.
-These Sector Lieutenants assist stakeholders in the development and coordination of crime prevention strategies.
+To facilitate this project, the Police Department has established five areas of command matching the current council districts.
+Each district is lead by a District Lieutenant who is responsible for all law enforcement efforts in his/her sector.
+These District Lieutenants assist stakeholders in the development and coordination of crime prevention strategies.

 The El Cajon Police Department provides baseline training for all stakeholders consisting of ethics, leadership, and implementation which will provide the mechanism to solve community problems.
 Upon completion of this training, all stakeholders from each sector will meet and identify concerns and establish priority goals.
 Regular meetings will be scheduled to track successes and analyze failures.
 As goals are accomplished, the next goal is agreed upon, and the process continues.